 Getting Back with the Program Following Drug Relapse

 Now isn’t the time to give up.
 Serenity Lodge in Lake Arrowhead, California has effective treatment methods and therapies for men to help them get back on track and stay there.
-Our licensed and accredited programs include multiple levels of care, including partial hospitalization if you need further stabilization.
-Another option might be an intensive outpatient program that helps you strengthen the bonds of accountability and hands-on help.
-Some even opt for comprehensive residential treatment on our beautiful 22-acre property.
+Serenity Lodge is able to facilitate clients receiving multiple levels of care.
+Most clients opt for comprehensive residential treatment on our beautiful 22-acre property to set their foundation for long term sobriety.

 As you go through the process, remember that future relapse prevention depends on learning about all of your possible triggers.
 Learning new coping mechanisms and thinking through your responses now, in a safe and supportive environment, will boost the strength of your convictions during the decision-making process.